 Engaging closely with the European Commission is the fourth pillar of the consultation process.
 This pillar is more "inward" oriented and of a coordinative nature, rather than outward oriented towards civil society and other key stakeholders.

-At least four meetings with the European Commission - through the SIA ISG - are planned to take place:
+The following meetings with the European Commission - through the SIA ISG - are planned to take place (additional meetings or videoconferences may be arranged in case of need):

-- A kick-off meeting was held on 16 January 2019; - An inception report meeting is tentatively scheduled for the second half of February 2019; - An update meeting is tentatively scheduled for 4 April 2019; and - A final report meeting is tentatively scheduled for September 2019.
+- A kick-off meeting was held on 16 January 2019; - An inception report and update meeting was held on 4 April 2019; and - A final report meeting is tentatively scheduled for September 2019.